imagej/imagej.github.io/_pages/help/bug-reporting-best-practices.md

 -   If the problem is with an update site:

-1. If necessary, identify the jar containing the problematic class(es), e.g. by using {% include bc content='Plugins | Utilities | Find Jar for Class'%} in Fiji.
+1. If necessary, identify the jar containing the problematic class(es), e.g. by using {% include bc path='Plugins | Utilities | Find Jar for Class'%} in Fiji.
-2. Start the updater with `{% include bc content='Help | Update...'%}`
+2. Start the updater with `{% include bc path='Help | Update...'%}`
 3. Switch to Advanced Mode
 4. Search for the problematic components.
 Their associated update site will be listed here.
 5. Select `Manage Update Sites` and disable the update site identified in 4.